6 Tips to Help your Dog with Separation Anxiety

 Symptoms of Separation Anxiety

-The key to preventing separation anxiety in dogs is to teach them to be comfortable being left alone.
-Of course it would be ideal to do so while they are still puppies, but don’t worry!
+The key to preventing separation anxiety in dogs is not anti-anxiety medication but teaching them to be comfortable being left alone.
+Of course, it would be ideal to do so while they are still young dogs, but don’t worry!
 I adopted Lenni when he was 4 years old, and I still could train him, with patience, discipline and most and foremost, lots of love.

 Now that you know what separation anxiety looks like and what causes it, it’s time for the next step, our…